Polymer siding is a kind of engineered siding material made from a highly durable plastic substance called polypropylene resin.

 The good thing about this plastic polymer material is it’s flexible enough and can be easily cut and folded depending on your personal preferences.

-Due to its ability to get customized, you can even get them designed with three-dimensional grains which will look as beautiful as natural wood or stone veneers.
+Due to its ability to get customized, you can even get them designed with three-dimensional grains that look as beautiful as natural wood or stone veneers.

 4- Comes with heat-resistant properties